DonKracho/ESPHome-component-iPixel-ble/README.md

 ## Update 2025/22/12
 **Breaking Change:** With implementing http requests the ESP32-C3 module runs out of resources.
 The C3 support has stopped now.
 If you still want to use the C3 refer to the ESP32-C3 tag.
 Now it is possible to load online gif files.
 The native gif support of the device is used.
-I testd up to a size of 500KB, but 'large' files will take minutes to load.
-Gif animation up to 32 KB do load in a reasonable time.
+I tested animated gif files up to a size of 500KB. be aware that 'large' files may take in minute range to load.
+Gif animations up to size of 32KB will load in a reasonable time.

 ## Update 2025/17/12
 code cleanup and support of Program List feature